ohbendy/Scripts-of-SEAsia/about.markdown

 This table of SEAsian scripts is generated from the [source repository](https://github.com/ohbendy/Scripts-of-SEAsia) hosted on GitHub and maintained by Ben Mitchell.
 Please file bug reports to submit requests for other scripts to be included, or for me to correct errors.

 With thanks to Sovichet Tep for technical wizardry.
-Thanks also to
+Thanks also to:
 <ul><li>Aditya Bayu (Indonesian scripts)</li><li>Chow Kensan Tunkhang (Lik scripts)</li><li>David Wharton (Lik and Tham scripts)</li><li>Jad Maza (Philippine scripts)</li><li>Ye Myat Lwin (Arakanese scripts).</li></ul>